 Another good news is that we don’t see much focus breathing going on as we change focus.

 The lens has a 77-millimeter filter thread, and it comes with a decently deep lens hood.

-Overall, well, it’s not the best build quality, really; I was disappointed by its zooming and so image stabilization.
-So I think that photographers will still be a lot happier.
+Overall, I think that photographers will be a lot happier.

 But, on the other hand, there aren’t any real problems either, it works quite nicely.

-On a full-frame camera, my Sony A7riii, the lens is razor-sharp in the middle with excellent contrast.
+My Sony A7riii, the lens is razor-sharp in the middle with excellent contrast on a full-frame camera.

 The corners are softer with lower contrast, and the little purple finch in there is an improvement at 5.6, and F8 is reasonably sharp.

 The 24 to 105 millimeter F4 is nice and sharp on APSC.

 In fact, I would say the 24 to 105 millimeter is just about the sharpest general zoom lens for Sony’s APSC cameras.